- Well-controlled ride

 Look to the options list for the Avalon—on top XLE Touring and Limited models—and you'll find several especially innovative features, based on radar systems that are usually reserved for true luxury-brand cars.
 Of these the true standout is the Rear Cross Traffic Alert system, which uses sensors in the rear quarter panels to help detect vehicles as they approach from the side and behind the vehicle—especially helpful if you're backing out of a driveway with an obstructed view, or out of a tight space in a busy parking structure, for instance.

-With last year's redesign, Toyota gave the Avalon a wider focus, expanding its appeal (hopefully) to a somewhat younger (40 to 60 year old), more tech-savvy crowd that wants the luxury in concept but is happy keeping it a little bit on the down low and skipping the Lexus badge.
-So features no longer are limited to power accessories and finer materials; you can now get some of the most advanced in-car interfaces, too.
+With its most recent redesign, the Avalon was given a broader target, with the intention of expanding its appeal to a somewhat younger (40- to 60-year-old), more tech-savvy crowd that wants the luxury in concept but is happy keeping it a little bit on the down low and skipping the Lexus badge.
+AS a result, features no longer are limited to power accessories and finer materials; you can now get some of the most advanced in-car interfaces, too.

-The 2014 Toyota Avalon continues to be available in XLE, XLE Premium, XLE Touring, and XLE Limited models—with Hybrid counterparts to all but the base XLE trim.
+The 2015 Toyota Avalon continues to be available in XLE, XLE Premium, XLE Touring, and XLE Limited models—with Hybrid counterparts to all but the base XLE trim.
+For 2016, Toyota has added a Touring Sport Edition to the roster.
 Across the model line, you'll find a comfortable and very well-equipped large sedan; and top-of-the-line Limited models are full-fledged luxury sedans in all but badging.

-At the base end, at $30,990, the Avalon also makes the strong argument on value, but it's tempting to, for several thousand more, add the Tech Package with goodies like Adaptive Cruise Control, a Pre-Collision System, and Automatic High Beams.
-And with no factory options on the rest of the lineup, that brings the total number of main equipment combinations to eight (five for V-6, three for Hybrid).
+At the base end, the Avalon also makes the strong argument on value, but it's tempting to, for several thousand more, add the Tech Package with goodies like Adaptive Cruise Control, a Pre-Collision System, and Automatic High Beams.

-The Avalon's EPA rating of 40 mpg city and 39 highway makes it one of the most fuel-efficient large sedans in any condition, and most definitely the most efficient large sedan for city driving and stop-and-go.
-Its driving range is bladder-bursting impressive, too.
-The Avalon Hybrid has a 680-mile driving range on a single tank of 87-octane gasoline.
+The Avalon Hybrid's EPA rating of 40 mpg city and 39 highway makes it one of the most fuel-efficient large sedans in any condition, and most definitely the most efficient large sedan for city driving and stop-and-go.
+Its driving range is bladder-bursting impressive, too—680 miles on a single tank of 87-octane gasoline.